prabhatkr007/taskEase/Readme.md

 - Mark as Completed: Toggle task completion status.
 - Filters: Filter tasks by priority and completion status.
 - Sort by Due Date: Arrange tasks based on their due dates for better organization.
-- Responsive Design: Access your tasks on various devices.
 - Custom Notification: Receive real-time notifications for successful and failed actions.